Share Your Practice is a resource on yoga service.

 Outside yoga: I studied sociology and have a master’s in international communication.
 I spent about 5 years each living in Eastern Europe and then Washington, DC, and am now back in the area I grew up in – Chicago.
 I’ve done a lot of different jobs!
 I don’t run as much as I used to, but running has been a great thing in my life, particularly volunteering with Back on My Feet – a non-profit that partners with homeless shelters in a number of cities to host a running program.

 My favorite pose is chapasana, half moon with a bind!
 I am still working on headstand away from the wall.
-I love dogs.
+I love dogs and have a cat (who I love very much too!).
 And cooking.

-(In photo: art in meeting room where we practice yoga at Coleman Library in Chicago)
+(In photo: art in meeting room where we practiced yoga at Coleman Library in Chicago)